cosmos/cosmos-sdk/docs/spec/slashing/overview.md

 At any given time, there are any number of validators registered in the state machine.
 Each block, the top `n = MaximumBondedValidators` validators who are not jailed become *bonded*, meaning that they may propose and vote on blocks.
-Validators who are *bonded* are *at stake*, meaning that part or all of their stake and their delegators' stake is at risk if they commit a protocol fault.
+Validators who are *bonded* are *at staking*, meaning that part or all of their staking and their delegators' staking is at risk if they commit a protocol fault.

 ### Tombstone Caps